AlanCTB/congestion-pricing-analysis/README.md

 <https://sri.siena.edu/wp-content/uploads/2025/07/SNY1224ALL-Crosstabs_UpdatedMethodology.pdf>

 ### Vehicle Entries

-- We couldn't find raw numbers for Vehicle Entries into the CBD before the program, so we
+We couldn't find raw numbers for Vehicle Entries into the CBD before the program, so we used the numbers from the articles below:
 <https://www.governor.ny.gov/news/six-months-governor-hochul-highlights-success-congestion-pricing-traffic-down-business-and>
----

 ### 3) Crash analysis workflow (QGIS + basic aggregation)